 Revenue is generated from the sale of the Company's surgical devices.
-Our surgical devices consist primarily of individual disposable handpieces and equipment generators.
-Our customers need the combination of the generator and the handpieces to have a functional system.
+The Company's surgical devices consist primarily of individual disposable handpieces and equipment generators.
+The Company's customers need the combination of the generator and the handpieces to have a functional system.
 The Company believes that the generator and handpiece are considered a single unit of accounting under ASC 605 because neither the generator nor handpiece have value to the customer on a standalone basis.
 Therefore, because the customer needs both the generator and handpiece to have a functional system, revenue is recognized upon the later of delivery of the generator or the handpiece.